legend-exp/remage/docs/manual/output.md

 ## Detector origins

-_remage_ stores the global coordinates of each Germanium detectors in a LH5 struct called `detector_origins` (or in a table if reshaping is off):
+_remage_ stores the global coordinates of each germanium detector in an LH5 struct (or in a table if reshaping is off) called `detector_origins`:

 ```
 /